Assembly (demoparty)

 The Assembly demoparty is an annual demoscene and gaming event in Finland.
-It is the biggest and the longest standing demoscene party.
+It is the biggest demoscene party in the world and the biggest computer event in Finland.
 The Summer event takes place every year at Messukeskus in Helsinki, between late July and early August, and lasts three to four days.
 The 2020 edition was held online.

 Assembly Winter was announced in early 2007.
 The winter party is held in January or February and is a more gaming-oriented LAN party–type event, whereas the summer events continues the traditions of the original demoparty under the name Assembly Summer.

 History

 The first Assembly was held from July 24 to July 26, 1992, in Kauniainen.
 It was organized by the Amiga demo groups Complex and Rebels, and the PC demo group Future Crew.
 The staff grew into a large non-profit group of individuals known as Assembly Organizing.
 Through the 1990s, Assembly grew so large that even exposition halls no longer sufficed, and only the largest of sports arenas met the partygoers' needs.
 In 1999, they rented the largest sports arena in the country, Helsinki Halli (formerly Hartwall Arena) in Helsinki, with over 5000 visitors and 3500 computers on the ice rink.

 The 2004 edition of the party also set a record: in July 2004, QuakeCon announced it was holding the world's first Doom 3 competitions at the event starting on August 12–14, roughly a week after the game's release on August 3.
 Assembly, however, managed to hold the first Doom 3 competitions after acquiring copies of the game via FedEx with the help of some contacts in the United States and holding the competition during August 5–8.

 Since 2014, the event has moved to Messukeskus Expo Centre.
 In 2022, the party celebrated 30 years of continuous operation.
 The main organizers of the event are Pekka Aakko (Pehu of Accession) and Jussi Laakkonen (Abyss of Future Crew).